Providing Comprehensive Sexual Health Care Education and Training Program

 There are certain things medical school simply doesn’t prepare you for.

 Will I ever be able to enjoy sex again without feeling?

 Such questions can catch you off guard if you’re unprepared.
 A level of awkwardness tends to creep in when healthcare professionals discuss intimacy with their patients who have disabilities.
 Much of this apprehension can be attributed to lack of training.

-As an AASECT Certified Sexuality Educator and Counselor living with spinal cord injury, I’m aware of the language and strategies required to connect with disabled patients.
+As one of the few people who has a PhD in Human Sexuality Education living with spinal cord injury, I’m aware of the language and strategies required to connect with disabled patients.
 That’s why I’ve created a training program to help you maintain your level of expertise.

 The Providing Comprehensive Sexual Health Care Group Training Program is designed to help you connect with your disabled patients in an authentic way.
 You will walk away from the training feeling empowered to speak to your patients with ease, compassion, and confidence.

 (How to naturally integrate diversity and inclusion into your treatments and therapies)